 Some of these challenges could be overcome with the construction of a permanent structure over the pool, however our investigation found issues with this scenario as well.

-There is significant concern with spending millions of dollars constructing a building around a pool that was rebuilt in the 1980’s and has a significant amount of deferred maintenance.
-When the cost of correcting the deferred maintenance and programming issues are considered, the cost is nearly the same as starting from scratch with a new facility.
+There is significant concern with spending millions of dollars constructing a building around an aging pool that was rebuilt in 1985.
+When the cost of correcting deferred maintenance and programming issues are considered, the cost is nearly the same as starting from scratch with a new facility.
 It would be preferable to invest any funds raised toward the effort to construct a new facility which would still leave Idlewild as a viable seasonal pool.

-I noticed that a plan shown on the website contained multiple pools – wouldn’t it be a lot easier and less expensive to build a single pool?
+I noticed that a plan shown on the website contained multiple pools; would it be a lot easier and less expensive to build a single pool?

 While the costs of a single pool would certainly be less than the multi-pool complex proposed, there are a number of reasons we have designed the complex to incorporate multiple bodies of water.

 The wide variety of aquatic users have varied needs in features, entrances, depths, and temperature that are only met with multiple pools.
-Our current design was scaled back to what was felt to be the minimal amount of space and pools required to meet the many demands of the community’s aquatic user groups.
+Our current design reflects the most efficient and cost effective to both construct and operate that will meet the diverse demands of the community's aquatic user groups and project stakeholders.

 To submit a Frequently Asked Question, please send it to firstname.lastname@example.org .
 We will review and answer all questions and post FAQ's here.